hexatomic/hexatomic/.github/PULL_REQUEST_TEMPLATE.md

 - Do **NOT** push the green merge button on GitHub.
 Follow the latest version of the [developer/maintainer docs](https://hexatomic.github.io/hexatomic/dev/) for making releases.
-- License and citation information for dependencies are complete (each dependency has a folder in `/THIRD-PARTY/`).
+- Check that license and citation information for dependencies are complete (each dependency has a folder in `/THIRD-PARTY/`).